How to Manage Web Sites

 - Publish your app – Provides links to download the web site’s publishing profile and reset deployment credentials for the web site.

-- Integrate from source control – Includes links for managing deployment from source control tools or web sites like TFS, CodePlex, GitHub, Dropbox, Bitbucket, or Local Git.
+- Integrate source control – Set up and manage deployment from source control tools or web sites like TFS, CodePlex, GitHub, Dropbox, Bitbucket, or Local Git.

 The Dashboard management page includes the following: